mouadlasri/mouadlasri/README.md

 I'm a Software Engineer and Data Science Enthusiast.
 I'm pursuing my Masters' Degree in Software Engineering at Korea University, Seoul.
 I'm in the MLV (Machine Learning and Vision) research lab.
 - 🔭 I’m a Microsoft Student Ambassador in Korea
-- 🌱 I’m currently interested in Machine Learning / Computer Vision
+- :computer: I’m currently interested in Machine Learning / Computer Vision
 - 💬 I’m looking to collaborate on Data Analysis and Web Development projects
 - ⚡ In my free time, I like to explore new technologies and uses my skills to solve problems around me